NanGyeThote/PictoNet/README.md

 ## Usage
 1. **Filtering Images**:

-The filtering script applies techniques like Gaussian filtering and denoising.
+* The filtering script applies techniques like Gaussian filtering and denoising.
-The filtered images are saved to a specified directory.
+* The filtered images are saved to a specified directory.

-Training the Model:
+2. **Training the Model**:

-The training script uses transfer learning with a pre-trained ResNet-50 model.
+* The training script uses transfer learning with a pre-trained ResNet-50 model.
-Modify the hyperparameters and paths as needed in the config.py file.
+* Modify the hyperparameters and paths as needed in the config.py file.

-Evaluating the Model:
+3. **Evaluating the Model**:

-After training, the model is evaluated on the validation set.
+* After training, the model is evaluated on the validation set.
-Evaluation metrics (accuracy, precision, recall, F1 score) are reported.
+* Evaluation metrics (accuracy, precision, recall, F1 score) are reported.